vmdharan/gps-utils/README.md

-# DMS-Converter
+# gps-utils
+A collection of programs for processing GPS data and coordinates.

+[DMS-Converter] -
-A program that converts between decimal representation of Latitude and Longitude coordinates into Degrees-Minutes-Seconds.
+Converts between decimal representation of Latitude and Longitude coordinates into Degrees-Minutes-Seconds.